How It Works

 Pop-Up Games & Special Events

-Members can also organize one-time games, beginner nights, private meetups, or new-location trial runs.
+Members are encouraged to organize one-time games, beginner nights, private meetups, and new-location trial runs.

-Just pick a time and place, post it in the Facebook group, and invite others.
+Simply choose a time and place, post it in the Facebook group, and invite others to join.

 Locations & Schedule

-Additional games and new locations are regularly posted in the Facebook group.
+Additional games, new locations, and special events are often posted directly in the Facebook group.

 What to Expect